International Sikh Youth Federation: Leadership

-Jasbir Singh Rode was the nephew of Bhindranwale and member of fundamentalist Sikh organisation Damdami Taksal.
-After Operation Bluestar while in Pakistan Rode used the Sikh shrines at Pakistan to make anti-India speeches and provoked the audience to attack the Indian diplomats who were present.
-Rode then arrived in the United Kingdom in August 1984.
+Jasvir Singh Rode was the nephew of Bhindranwale and former student of Sikh organisation Damdami Taksal.
+Rode arrived in the United Kingdom from Dubai in July 1984.
+During a trip to Pakistan in November 1984, Rode used the Sikh shrines at Pakistan to make anti-India speeches and provoked the audience to attack the Indian diplomats who were present.

-On 23 September 1984 the formation of International Sikh Youth Federation (ISYF) was announced by Harpal Singh and Jasbir Singh Rode.
-The group had a 51-member panel headed by Pargat Singh.
-But, by December 1984, Rode was expelled from the UK for publicly advocating violent methods in support of the Khalistan movement.
+On 23 September 1984 the formation of International Sikh Youth Federation (ISYF) was announced by Harpal Singh and Jasvir Singh Rode.
+The group had a 51-member panel headed by Dr Pargat Singh, whilst Rode was installed as Chairman.
+However, by December 1984, Rode was expelled from the UK for publicly advocating violent methods in support of the Khalistan movement.

 Rode was arrested by Indian authorities in Manila while seeking asylum in a chase spanning Thailand and the Philippines.
 He was imprisoned for two years in India.
 Upon his release, he moderated, now advocating pursuing constitutional changes within Indian framework.
 This mode disappointed many of his followers and created a rift in the UK branches roughly along north/south lines: the northern branches known as ISYF (Rode) followed Rode's moderate stance while the southern branches instead followed Dr. Sohan Singh.

 The former leader of ISYF, Lakhbir Singh Rode, was sought for trial in India.
 He was wanted in cases of arms smuggling, conspiracy to attack government leaders in New Delhi, and spreading religious hatred in Punjab.
 As per Indian sources, he resided in Lahore, Pakistan after he had escaped to Pakistan due to his association with illegal activities in India while his family settled in Canada.
 He died of a heart attack in December 2023 in Pakistan's Lahore.